 - Giles, D.C. & Terrell, C.D.
 (1997).
 Visual sequential memory and spelling.
 Educational Psychology 17, 245-54.

-- Giles, D.C. (in press) The immortalisation of celebrities.
-In: Postmortal society: multidisciplinary perspectives on death, survivalism and immortality in contemporary culture.
-Studies in death, materiality and the origin of time.
-London: Routledge.
+Giles, D.C.
+(2017).
+The immortalisation of celebrities.
+In M.H.
+Jacobsen (Ed).
+Postmortal society: Multidisciplinary perspectives on death, survivalism and immortality in contemporary culture (pp. 97-113).
+Abingdon: Routledge.

-- Giles, D.C.
+Giles, D.C.
 (2016).
 Does ana = anorexia?
 Online interaction and the construction of new discursive objects.
-In: M. O’Reilly & J. Lester (Eds) The Palgrave Handbook of Discourse and Adult Mental Health: Discourse and Conversation Studies (pp. 308-328).
+In M. O’Reilly & J. Lester (Eds).
+The Palgrave Handbook of Adult Mental Health: Discourse and Conversation Studies (pp. 308-328).
 Basingstoke: Palgrave.